drwangusm/ARN-LSTM-final/README.md

 Then, you can modify the configuration of the parameters in the 'configs/NTU_V1' or 'configs/NTU_V2' for different dataset.

 ## Training
+we have configure the params of configs file, only run the bash script as below:
 ```bash
 nohup bash final_train.sh > final_train.log 2>&1&
 ```